datadryad/dryad-app/documentation/server_maintenance/deploying_new_code.md

 Creating tags for deployment
 ---------------------------------

-Capistrano allows deploying from a tag as well as a branch.
+You may deploy from a tag as well as a branch.

 [Git-Basics-Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
 gives some information about how to tag.
 For this project, there are a